 THPRD Summer Camps

-THPRD has planned a variety of sports, recreation, tennis, and nature camps for campers age 4 - 15, which typically start in June.
+THPRD has planned a variety of sports, recreation, tennis, and nature camps for campers age 4 - 15, which start in June.
 These full-day and half-day camps are offered through the following facilities:

 Babette Horenstein Tennis Center